zimbora/esp32-modem-freeRTOS/Readme.md

 ## Examples
   Run programs inside examples folder to check how it works

+### demo-tcp
+  Establishes connection to a server, do a request and reads its response

-### demo
+### demo-http
-  Establish connection to one mqtt broker, subscribes topics, receives and publish messages
+  Establishes connection to one mqtt broker, subscribes topics, receives and publish messages

+### demo-http

 ## Unit Test with Arduino
   Not available for now